 Tip #2.
 Try CBD Oil

 Derived from the cannabis plant, CBD oil has grown in popularity recently thanks to its huge number of health properties.
 Studies have shown that CBD oil is effective in reducing a number of symptoms for mental health problems, including depression, anxiety, and severe stress.
 The best part is that although it may come from the marijuana plant, CBD oil doesn’t contain any THC, the active compound in weed that makes you high.
-So, it’s completely safe and legal to use in all parts of the U.S. – you can even take a vape or dabs to work with you for those particularly stressful moments, without worrying about it showing up on a drug test.
+So, it’s completely safe and legal to use in all parts of the U.S. – you can even take dabs to work with you for those particularly stressful moments, without worrying about it showing up on a drug test.